 • Type & Tables

-If you want to learn more about InDesign, then take a look at our Adobe InDesign Training Courses.
+If you want to learn more about InDesign, then take a look here for details of our courses in London, Guildford and across the South of England.

 To find out how to add margins in InDesign click here.